postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 ### Using Workspaces build view

-In Workspaces, you can [create any kind of HTTP request] quickly(https://elispostman.github.io/docs/postman/launching_postman/sending_the_first_request){:target="_blank"}.
+In Workspaces, you can [create any kind of HTTP request] (https://elispostman.github.io/docs/postman/launching_postman/sending_the_first_request){:target="_blank"} quickly.
 The four parts of an HTTP request are the URL, method, headers, and the body.
 Postman gives you tools to work with each of these parts.

 [![workspace](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-workspace-area.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-workspace-area.png)